 - 1st semester: Single User Systems

 - 2nd semester: Client/Server Systems

 - 3rd semester: Heterogeneous Systems

-- 4th semester: Internet of Things
+- 4th semester: Collaborative System Development in Large Teams

 5.1 1st semester: Single User Systems

 The goal of the 1st semester is to give the student knowledge and practical skills in object-oriented programming and systems development.
 The student will also learn about responsive web design, discrete mathematics, and algorithms.
 The semester is organised with a number of introductory courses and a semester project in which the students will design, implement, and document a single-user software system.